Heritage Hill Museum and Historic Gardens

 Heritage Hill Opening Hours

-Open 10am to 2pm - Wednesday to Friday until Wednesday 31 July 2024 (excludes public holidays).
+Open 10am to 2pm - Wednesday to Thursday (excludes public holidays).
 No appointments required.
 The site is open by appointment outside of these times.

 Guided Tours